thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 *Mobile layout settings*

-By default, the *Automatic fill layout height* checkbox is unchecked so that you can freely adjust the size of the widgets on your mobile device.
+By default, the *Auto fill layout height* checkbox is unchecked so that you can freely adjust the size of the widgets on your mobile device.
 If you tick this option, all the widgets on the Dashboard will fill in vertically in the space of the screen.

 *Mobile row height* determines how tall you’d like your widgets to be on your mobile device.
 By default, the height is set to 70px, but you can make it smaller or larger.
-The minimum Mobile row height is 5px, the maximum is 200px.
+The minimum Mobile row height is 5px, and the maximum allowable value is 200px.
 <br>

 **Divider**

-Back to main layout.
 If we toggle the "Divider" checkbox, we divide the dashboard into two separate parts.
 For each part, we are able to configure their own settings and interface.

 {% include images-gallery.html imageCollection="layout-3" %}

 Just to see how it can look like, let's set up both layouts in completely different ways.
-Let's add a background image to the left layout, and for the right layout, apply a new background color.
-And we resize the window sizes in a certain percentage ratio to each other (it is just an example and definitely not a recommendation).
+Let's add a background image to the left layout and apply a new background color to the right layout.
+And we resize the window in a certain percentage ratio to each other (it is just an example and definitely not a recommendation).
+After setting the parameters, click the "Save" button in the Layouts window to see the changes.
-After adjusting the settings, click the "Save" button in the Layouts window to see the changes.
+After setting the parameters, click the "Save" button in the Layouts window to see the changes.

 {% include images-gallery.html imageCollection="layout-4" %}

 ### States

 The States feature exists to create a layered hierarchy in your Dashboard.
-To use States properly you need to assign a specific action to a widget that will help you fast "travel" among the required states.
+To use States properly, you need to assign a specific action to a widget that will help you fast "travel" among the required states.
-To do this, you should enter [edit mode](#edit-mode) and сlick the button two-layered squares "Manage dashboard states" in the upper left corner of the dashboard window.
-It will open the window with a dashboard state configuration.
+To do this, you should enter [edit mode](#edit-mode) and click the button two-layered squares "Manage dashboard states" in the upper left corner of the dashboard window.
+The Manage dashboard states configuration window will open.

 {% include images-gallery.html imageCollection="states-1" %}

 Since you haven't created any states yet, you have only your "Root state", namely your Dashboard.
 Root state defines the main state of your hierarchy.
-After creating additional states, you easily can change a root state by clicking the "Pencil" icon (Edit dashboard state) and ticking the "Root state" checkbox.
+After creating additional states, you easily can change a root state by clicking the "Pencil" icon (Edit dashboard state) and selecting the “Root state” checkbox.

 {% include images-gallery.html imageCollection="states-root" %}

-To add a new state, you need to click on the "+" icon in the right upper of the window, it will open a small window for a creating of a new state.
+To add a new state, you need to click on the "+" icon in the right upper of the window, it will open the Add dashboard state window.
-Give it a name, a State ID will form automatically according to the name, but you can change it.
+Assign a name, and the State ID will automatically generate based on that name, though you have the option to modify it.
 Click "Add" and then save all changes.

 {% include images-gallery.html imageCollection="states-2" %}

 Giving a corresponding action to a particular widget allows traveling between states.
-To add an action, you should click the "pencil" icon (Edit widget) at the upper right corner of the widget to enter the widget configuration mode.
+To add an action, you should click the "pencil" icon (Edit widget) in the upper right corner of the widget to enter the widget configuration mode.
 There you need to navigate to the "Action" tab and click the "+" icon to add a new action.

 {% include images-gallery.html imageCollection="states-3" %}

 It will open the "Add action" window.

-- _Action source_ is a particular act that needs to be done to achieve an aim.
+- The _Action source_ is a particular act that needs to be done to achieve an aim.
-- _Name_ means a preferred title to an action.
+- The _Name_ means a preferred title to an action.
-- _Icon_ defines a symbol for action.
+- The _Icon_ defines a symbol for action.
-- _Type_ determines an aim of the action.
+- The _Type_ determines an aim of the action.

 In our case, a _Type_ should be "Navigate to new dashboard state".
 After choosing this option, the line "Target dashboard state" will appear, where we have to choose a newly created state.
 When the configuration for a new action is done, click the "Add" button.
 The new action appears in the actions list.
 Click the "Apply" button at the upper right of the window to apply changes.